Brown Environmental Leadership Lab (BELL): Rhode Island

 • Reusable snack bags (at least 2)

-*There will be a very limited number of linen sets, blankets, towels and pillows available for purchase upon arrival.
-You are encouraged to bring your own linens because we cannot guarantee the availability of these items.
+*There will be a very limited number of linen sets, blankets, towels and pillows available for purchase in the Brown Bookstore upon arrival.
+You are encouraged to bring your own linens because we cannot guarantee the availability of these items

 • Sketch pads or art supplies